 Shad White grew up in Sandersville, Mississippi – population 731 – in a blue-collar family.
 His father and grandfather were oilfield pumpers, and his mother and grandmother were teachers.
 On the weekends, his father was music minister at their small country church, and his mother played the organ.
 Today his father serves as mayor of their small town.

-Today Shad and his wife, Rina, live in Rankin County and are faithful members at St. Richard Church.
+Today Shad, his wife Rina and their daughter live in Rankin County and are faithful members at St. Richard Church.

 The State Auditor is responsible for auditing all state agencies, county governments, school districts, junior colleges and universities; conducting investigations into abuse of public funds and violations of law; providing best practices for all public offices of regional and local subdivisions of the state, systems of accounting, budgeting and reporting financial facts relating to said offices in conformity with legal requirements and with generally accepted accounting principles; conducting inventory audits of all state property; and validating average daily attendance (ADA) counts in the state’s public schools.
 The State Auditor is elected to a four-year term and may be re-elected.
 Miss.
 Const.
 1890, Article 5, SS 113, 115, 134, and 136.
 Miss.
 Code Ann.
 SS 7-7-1, et seq.
 (1972).Click Here To Make A Speaking Request For The State Auditor

 Click Here For The State Auditor's Official Photo